AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/selection-strategies/create.md

 **Response**

-A successful response returns the details of the newly created decision item, including the id.
-You can use the id in later steps to update or delete your decision item.
+A successful response returns the details of the newly created selection strategy including the id.
+You can use the id in later steps to update or delete your selection strategy.

 ```json
 {